shagunmer08-creator/MAJOR-PROJECT/README.md

-Flashcard Learning System in C
+Flashcard Learning System (C Project)
-Overview
+Introduction

-The Flashcard Learning System is a console-based project developed in the C programming language.
-It is designed to help users study and revise concepts by creating, storing, and reviewing flashcards.
-The system uses file handling techniques to save flashcard data for future access.
+The Flashcard Learning System is a text-based interactive learning tool developed using the C programming language.
+It allows users to create, save, search, quiz, and manage flashcards directly from the command line.
+The project demonstrates the use of data structures, modular programming, and file handling concepts in C.

-This project demonstrates the practical application of structures, file handling, user-defined functions, string handling, and random access logic in C programming.
+This application is designed for students preparing for exams, practicing definitions, or memorizing key concepts.

-Features
+Key Features
+Feature	Description

-Add flashcards with a question and answer
+Add Flashcards	Users can create multiple flashcards with a question-answer format.

-View all stored flashcards
+View Flashcards	Displays all stored flashcards in a formatted manner.

-Quiz mode with random question generation

-Search flashcards by keyword
+Quiz Mode	Randomly selects a flashcard and prompts the user to answer.

-Delete flashcards based on keywords
+Search Flashcards	Finds flashcards based on keywords entered by the user.
+Delete Flashcards	Removes a flashcard entry using search keywords.

-Persistent storage using a text file (flashcards.txt)
+Persistent Storage	Flashcards are saved in a text file to allow long-term use.

-Technologies Used
-Component	Description
+Technical Details
+Category	Implementation
-Programming Language	C
+Language	C Programming
-Concepts Applied	File Handling, Structures, Functions, String Handling, Randomization Data Storage	Text file
+Data Handling	File Handling using fopen, fgets, fprintf, remove, and rename Data Structure	struct Flashcard
+Modular Design	main.c, flashcard.c, and flashcard.h
-File Structure
+Randomization	rand() and srand(time(NULL)) for quiz mode Project File Structure
 Flashcard-Learning-System/
 │
-├── flashcard.h          # Header file containing declarations
-├── flashcard.c          # Function definitions
-├── main.c               # Main program file with menu and execution flow ├── flashcards.txt       # Data file created during runtime
+├─ main.c              → Main execution file
-└── README.md            # Project documentation

-How to Compile and Run

-Open the terminal inside the project folder.
+├─ flashcard.c         → Function definitions
+├─ flashcard.h         → Function declarations and structure definition
+├─ flashcards.txt      → Auto-generated storage file
+└─ README.md           → Documentation

+Installation and Execution
-Compile the program:
+Step 1: Compile
 gcc main.c flashcard.c -o flashcard

-Run the compiled program:
+Step 2: Run
 ./flashcard

-Sample Output
+Sample Output (Menu Screenshot)
 ====== FLASHCARD LEARNING SYSTEM ======
 1. Add Flashcard
 2. View Flashcards